ashley2774-dev/AI-Property-Investment-Intelligence/README.md

 * Python
 * Pandas / NumPy
 * Scikit-learn
+* SHAP
 * Streamlit
-* SHAP
 * Joblib

 ---

-## 📌 Key Strength of This Project
+## 📌 Why This Project Stands Out

-This project does not just predict outcomes — it:
+This is not just a model.

+It is a **complete decision system**:

-✔ embeds financial logic
+✔ Financial logic + ML
-✔ reflects real investment decision-making
-✔ outputs actionable recommendations
+✔ Feature engineering aligned to business
+✔ Threshold-based decisioning
+✔ Deployment-ready artifacts
+✔ Explainability built-in

 ---